Reflections on the All Learners Conference

 If you build it, they will come.
 And come, they did.

-We were hoping to attract 100 “math people” to Killington last Friday.
+We were hoping to attract 100 “math people” to Killington in September 2018.
 In all, 228 people attending the Math for All conference.
 It was an outstanding turnout to support the important work of helping every student to be successful with essential mathematics.
 There were many helpful suggestions for future work.
 Most people had an overwhelming positive experience:

 Here are some things I think we learned from the conference: